Amanhacker/YourCard-A-Full-Stack-Application/README.md

 Technologies used : Angular, Spring Boot, MongoDB, etc

-Note-> payment-done-final is the main and final branch
+Note:  payment-done-final is the main and final branch

-Steps to run the applications :-
+- Steps to run the applications :-

 1) Open the front-end folder in Visual Studio and run npm install